eldade/ios_metal_bezier_renderer/README.md

 For example, on the same iPad Pro, doubling the number of triangles-per-curve from 200 to 400 only increases the per-frame time to around 31ms.
 That's a 24% increase after we basically doubled the GPU's workload!

 By way of comparison, if we double the number of curves instead (keeping the per-curve triangle count at 200), performance drops to around 47ms per frame.

+I also noted that curve width had a huge impact on performance.
+This leads me to believe that this is ultimately a memory bandwidth issue -- calculating the vertices isn't the issue, but filling out that many pixels for each frame is actually quite expensive.

+###Further improvements

+In the way the program is written, curves are drawn over each other which is pure waste -- I am not using any kind of stencil or depth buffer to prevent overdrawing.
+Enabling that hugely improves performance for a large number of thick curves, but that will only improve real-world performance in the unique usecase shown here, where thousands of curves are layered on top of each other.